Long-Tail Keyword Research To Find Less Competitive Sub-Niche

 Once you’ve spotted a winning product, use the Alura extension to check its title and tags - the two places we can get the keywords the listing is using.
 This way we can explore the long-tail keywords stemming from this successful listing.

-Long-tail keywords are keywords that is made up of 3-5 words.
-They are more specific and targeted.
+Long-tail keywords are highly specific phrases that are usually made up of 3-5 words.
+They target exactly what the buyer is looking for.
+Because they are so specific, they have less competition compared to short, broad keywords, making it easier to rank on the first page.
 And they have less competition compared to short keywords, making it easier to rank on the first page.

 Search Etsy with the keywords from the successful listings.
 The aim is to find long-tail keywords that are less competitive but still with high demand.